 Wow!
 So many folks have been out to the tree farm early to find their tree.
 There must be something special about getting a fragrant, real tree in the house when people are spending lots of time together at home.

-Our opening weekend is still on schedule for Friday-Sunday after Thanksgiving, but if you need us during the week, just call ahead.
+Our opening weekend is still on schedule for Friday-Sunday after Thanksgiving!

 Enjoy your time together during this holiday season!

-We are open Friday through Sunday from Thanksgiving until Christmas, but if you want to beat the rush, give us a call!
-This is the perfect year to get the tree up early and cozy in for comforting time with family.
+We are open Friday through Sunday from Thanksgiving until Christmas!
+This is the perfect year to get the tree up and cozy-in for comforting time with family.
 Real trees provide moisture in the air during this dry, Minnesota season, and act as a natural air purifier.